Lip - Volumn & Shape

 Reach out to our registered nurses and team if you have any concerns or questions.

-Potential side effects and risks of lip augementation
+Potential side effects and risks of lip treatment

 While most reactions are mild and temporary, it’s important to know what to expect and how to ensure your safety during the process.

-• Slight bleeding at the injection site is common and typically resolves quickly.
+• Slight bleeding at the entry site is common and typically resolves quickly.

 • Bruising, redness, tenderness or swelling may occur and usually subsides within two to three days.